Whole School SEND Review Trial

 The trial will use the Strengths and Difficulties Questionnaire (SDQ) to measure impact on student well-being.
-Summary reports of the SDQ data will be shared with all participating schools and could support the identification of issues relating to Government advice on mental health and behaviour in schools.
+Summary reports of the SDQ data will be shared with all participating schools, with a final summary at the end of the trial, and could support the identification of issues relating to Government advice on mental health and behaviour in schools.

 Intervention schools will benefit from taking part in the WSS Review process, including a peer review.
 The school SENDCo will engage in five regional days of CPD, focused on developing SEND expertise in line with areas for development identified in the peer review and strategic leadership skills to effectively implement a SEND Development Plan:

 Please note that due to the coronavirus pandemic, this timeline may be subject to change.

 To apply, schools must meet the following criteria: